Pokerface maker Comunix raises $30M for social mobile games

 Mobile gaming represents one of the fastest-growing forms of digital entertainment, accounting for 52% of the global games market, which reached $175 billion in value in 2020 and which Newzoo predicted will surpass $200 billion in value by 2023.
 As mobile games continue to gain traction among new audiences, the industry is expected to reach $98 billion in revenue by 2024, according to Sensor Tower.

-Founded in 2018 and based in Tel Aviv, Israel, Comunix currently has 47 employees, up fivefold from a year ago.
+Founded in 2018 and based in Tel Aviv, Israel, Comunix has 47 employees, up fivefold from a year ago.
 The company has raised $33 million to date.

 Pokerface has experienced explosive revenue and user growth and now has over 1 million monthly active users worldwide, the company said.
-Pokerface users range in age from 25 to 40, and 31% of active users are female.
+Pokerface users range in age from 25 to 40, and 31% of active users are women.
 Comunix will use its new funding to continue growing Pokerface, further expand its gaming platform, and aggressively hire talent across the company.

-Or Ben Shimon, CEO of Comunix, said in a statement that the funding is a big milestone as it validates the company’s vision for interactive gaming experiences grounded in human connection.
-He said the company has been blown away as people from all over the world who have embraced Pokerface as a way to simultaneously play and connect with their friends and family.

-Gregory Milken, managing partner at March Gaming, said in a statement that the the growth of Pokerface is a testament to the community-centric approach to classic social gaming.

-In the past year, Comunix has raised its revenue by 12-fold and user base by 9-fold over the last year, Shimon said in an email to GamesBeat.
+In the past year, Comunix has raised its revenue by 12-fold and user base by ninefold over the last year, CEO Ben Shimon said in an email to GamesBeat.

 “Comunix aims to reinvent the current gaming experience by integrating innovative methods for human communication, such as group video chat, to create a seamless social experience for users,” Shimon said.
-“Our first game Pokerface is the world’s first mobile social poker game that allows friends from all over the world to play Texas Hold’em poker and connect via group video chat.
+“Our first game, Pokerface, is the world’s first mobile social poker game that allows friends from all over the world to play Texas Hold’em poker and connect via group video chat.
 The explosion in popularity of Pokerface, which has over one million monthly active users worldwide, is a testament to the strength of our team and our unique, community-centric approach to classic social gaming.”

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: